 For this project, you'll need:

-- About 4 pounds of clear melt-and-pour soap base
+- 4 pounds of clear melt-and-pour soap base

 - A 12-inch PVC pipe mold with end cap

 - A quality 12-inch piece of clean, dry loofah

 - Fragrance and/or color, as desired

 Prepare the Mold

-Make sure that the soap mold that it is free from any dust or dirt on the inside.
+Make sure the soap mold is free of any dust or dirt on the inside.
 Put the end cap on firmly.